Disclosure: We may earn a commission from links on this page. Learn more.

 1. CCleaner: Quick Cleanup and Startup Control

-CCleaner is best for cleaning temporary files and trimming startup clutter so Windows feels lighter.
+CCleaner is best for cleaning temporary files and trimming startup clutter, so Windows feels lighter and games load smoother with less background drag.

 Key Features: